juvu/DayTrade-SwingTrade/README.md

 5. When the price reaches near the previous close, sell all the shares.
 ---
 ### Open range breakouts
+In the stock opening, prices are usually more volatile than usual.
+If we see that the price range in the openning is relitively low compared to the ATR, then we may have a potential setup for mid/large market caps.
 1. Monitor the watch list of the day for stocks in play, identify its open range, and level 2 to see liquidity.
 2. The open range must be significantly smaller than the stock's ATR.
 3. If the stock is breaking the open range in upward direction, buy in.
 4. Profit target will be at next important price level or when the push shows signs of weakness

+## Strategies That Are More Effective Based on Time of Day
+* **1.5 hour into opening** Bull Flag Momentum, VWAP
+* **Mid-Day** Reversal, VWAP, Moving Average, Sup/Res
+* **Close** VWAP, Support/Res, Moving Average